-Large system rollouts of projects in our telecom vertical began in Q4 of 2020, thereby showing a strong growth for the Quarter and TFQ ended June 31, 2021.
+Large system rollouts of projects in our Telecommunications vertical began in Q4 2020, thereby showing a strong growth for the Quarter and TTM ended September 31, 2021.
 The Company sees continued progress in the larger full-scale implementations in several African markets, increasing revenue accordingly.